-Local estate agents: It’s worth contacting estate agents operating in the area as they may know when your property was built.
+- Local estate agents: It’s worth contacting estate agents operating in the area as they may know when your property was built.

 What’s classified as an old house?

-The UK has its fair share of old houses, but for the sake of convenience houses tend only to be considered ‘old’ if they were constructed before 1940.
+The UK has its fair share of old houses, but for the sake of convenience, houses tend only to be considered ‘old’ if they were constructed before 1940.
 More often than not, they’re referred to in more helpful terms, typically in relation to the period in history they were built.

 Tudor (1485 – 1603): Typically constructed from timber and brick, the latter covered with white-painted wattle, Tudor properties are quite distinctive.
 The upper floor often juts out over the ground floor.
-Windows tend to be small, as glass was an expensive commodity.
+Windows tend to be small as glass was an expensive commodity.

 Edwardian (1901 – 1914): King Edward VII died in 1910, but the period to which he lent his name is usually considered to cover properties up to the start of the First World War.
-Homes of this period are squatter than the taller, more elegant Victorian houses.
+Homes of this period are broader than the taller, more elegant Victorian houses.
 They feature balconies, ornate balustrades and porches, with wide halls and dual-aspect rooms.

 Post WW1 homes

 The Great War put a hold on stylistic change, but as the country recovered, various trends took hold, including art deco in the 1920s and early 1930s.
-The bare brick or pebble-dashed semi-detached family home, with large bay windows became the norm.
+The bare brick or pebble-dashed semi-detached family home, with large bay windows, became the norm.

 How do I find out the age of older properties?

 There are several useful resources to draw on if you’re keen to find out when an older house was built.
-These Include:
+These include:

-Local history: Your local library, or perhaps town museum may contain archive newspaper reports or town plans that show when your home was constructed.
+- Local history: Your local library, or perhaps town museum, may contain archive newspaper reports or town plans that show when your home was constructed.

-Fire insurance maps: The British Library holds a comprehensive collection of historic fire insurance maps, detailing roads in urban areas.
+- Fire insurance maps: The British Library holds a comprehensive collection of historic fire insurance maps, detailing roads in urban areas.

 Why is it helpful to know when my house was built?